MatrixEditor/fsapi-tools/README.md

 ## Documents

 A comprehensive review of the firmware binaries used to update Frontier Smart devices is available in the following document: [Firmware-Analysis](https://matrixeditor.github.io/fsapi-tools/firmware-analysis.html).
 The documentation for the Frontier Smart API (NetRemoteApi) can be found here: [FSAPI Docs](https://matrixeditor.github.io/fsapi-tools/fsapi-tools.html).
 Additionally, the decompiler for ECMAScript is located in the `decompiler/` directory, which can be utilized for decompiling purposes.
+Further research on the integrated flash chip has been done in [Reading an SPI Flash Chip Using a Raspberry Pi](https://matrixeditor.github.io/reading-flash-using-rpi.html).

 ## Overview